engity-com/bifroest/docs/reference/auditlog/audit-format-vectors.md

 All `.unit` files are **real signed CBOR units**, not synthetic bodies: each is an exact framed excerpt from its corresponding complete `.baudit` or `.beaudit` (each records file contains two adjacent units).
 The encrypted header declares mode `1` and recipient `SHA256:ZsrOVCtcb1bouzun0GIHz5vL5oCjVhVIQ3jfIBIgZ8g`; its framed bytes are independently deterministic.
 The encrypted record and seal excerpts depend on the frozen ciphertext.
 Both segment types start with `\x89BAUDIT\n` (8 bytes); each subsequent unit is `type:u8 | length:u32be | commit-state:u8 | deterministic-CBOR | crc32c:u32be | BFCOMMIT`.
 The CRC32C excludes the commit-state byte.
 Types 1, 2, 3 denote header, record, seal.
 The separate head is *raw CBOR*, not a framed unit.
 See the [native format contract](native-format-contract.md) for field keys and validation rules.

 The fixtures contain two fixed UUIDv4 record IDs, `34e34ab8-7457-4d88-a5e4-c57791775c3a` and `6d05798f-b877-4191-8aa0-4576a30411ad`, recorded on `2026-09-13T12:34:56.123456789Z` and `2026-09-13T12:35:01.987654321Z`.
-The public event fields are `custom.authentication` / `authentication` / `success` and `custom.session` / `session` / `denied`.
+The public event fields are `custom.authentication` / `authentication` / `success` and `custom.session` / `session` / `denied`; record IDs, timestamps, and hashes belong to the separate export envelope.
 With sensitive output, the first also has flow `fixture-flow`, connection ID, public-key authentication method and verified phase; the second has the same flow, session ID, exec task and `authorized-key-policy` reason.
 Redacted JSONL excludes all of these private fields, even for the clear segment.
+Public envelope metadata can still be sensitive.

 ## Known values